Unconscious Biases in Employee Performance Appraisals

 Aspects such as race, gender, and age can unconsciously affect how a manager assigns goals to an employee and how they assess their performance.
 Moreover, these unconscious biases may even be within the hiring process.
 A recent study in the UK found that gender bias can actually affect how companies write job advertisements; certain terminology has been found to attract applicants of one gender more than another.
 We need to be able to identify and calibrate for these biases.

-Solution: Regular, ongoing unconscious bias training and coaching can help address issues systemically and effectively.
+Solution: Regular, ongoing unconscious bias training and coaching can help address issues.
 Creating a more inclusive work environment where managers celebrate differences will also help minimize the effects of social biases.

 Want us to address other common workplace biases?
 Let us know!